tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 ## Basic settings
 ### Allowed domains

-Set the allowed domains from which requests can be claimed.
+Set the specific domains from which requests can be claimed.

-If Server-Side Google Tag Manager has to claim requests from different domains, all the domains must be allowed, in Allowed domains field.
-Add a domain, one per row.
+If the Server-side Google Tag Manager container needs to claim requests from multiple domains, all those domains must be listed in the "Allowed domains" field.
+Add one domain per row.

-To guarantee DNS resolution, the IP addresses of Google App Engine or Cloud Run instances need to be appropriately associated with each relevant domain name.
+To ensure proper DNS resolution, the IP addresses of the Google App Engine or Cloud Run instances must be correctly associated with each respective domain name.

-Here's how for:
+Follow these guides for:
 - [Google App Engine standard environment](https://cloud.google.com/appengine/docs/standard/mapping-custom-domains)
 - [Google App Engine flexible environment](https://cloud.google.com/appengine/docs/flexible/mapping-custom-domains)
 - [Google Cloud Run](https://cloud.google.com/run/docs/mapping-custom-domains)

-Container must be configured as well.
-Add the domains in the Container settings of the Server-side Google Tag Manager.
+The container must be configured as well.
+Add the domains in the "Container settings" of the Server-side Google Tag Manager.

 To select a domain for the preview mode, click the icon near the preview button and select a domain.